IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 [![Create Toolchain](https://github.com/IBM/container-journey-template/blob/master/images/button.png)](https://console.ng.bluemix.net/devops/setup/deploy/)

-### Toolchain Scenarios One: Monolithic Application
+### Toolchain Scenario One: Monolithic Application
 You should see a link under the Cloud Foundry Deploy stage and that's where your application is hosting.

-### Toolchain Scenarios Two: Microservices on Kubernetes Clusters, with or without Serverless capabilities
+### Toolchain Scenario Two: Microservices on Kubernetes Clusters, with or without Serverless capabilities

 If you want to deploy with microservices, please leave the **OpenWhisk Auth** variable blank on **Delivery Pipeline**.
 Otherwise, fill in the **OpenWhisk Auth** variable to enable serverless for your Flightassist.